Booth notebook

 Track context

-Hearing it against Sounds Of The Seventies - 1975 matters because it reads like part of an album world, not a detached single.
-Why Can't We Be Friends by War off Sounds Of The Seventies - 1975 (1990) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With War, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against The Beatles matters because it reads like part of an album world, not a detached single.
+Honey Pie by The Beatles off The Beatles (1968) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With The Beatles, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for